-The Oprah Winfrey Operating Foundation was initially created in 2007 to give money towards the Oprah Winfrey Leadership Academy for Girls (OWLAG) in South Africa, making this one of Oprah Winfrey’s top charities.
+The Oprah Winfrey Operating Foundation was initially created in 2007 to give money to the Oprah Winfrey Leadership Academy for Girls (OWLAG) in South Africa, making this one of Oprah Winfrey’s top charities.

 When it became clear that the rescued children were being resold by their impoverished families, the organization changed its approach.
 Free The Children started then building schools which is now the main focus.